knjo/Stock/README.md

 # Stock

 ---
--The record for my stock prediction program
+- The record for my stock prediction program
--Aim to evaluate if the stock will rise or drop within the setting -Focus on high precision with acceptiable recall rate
+- Aim to evaluate if the stock will rise or drop within the setting
+- Focus on high precision with acceptiable recall rate
 ---
 #Package :
 ## Date :